Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "He gettin’ the best treatment?"

 "As far as I know.
 But...
 Daar, you know how expensive Corti services can get.
-There will be a point, eventually…"
+There will be a point, eventually..."

 "No."